php-kafka/php-avro-schema-generator/README.md

 This library enables you to:
 - Manage your embedded schema as separate files
 - The library is able to merge those files
-- The library is able to generate avsc schema from PHP classes
+- The library is able to generate avsc schema templates from PHP classes

 ### Merging subschemas / schemas
 Schema template directories: directories containing avsc template files (with subschema)